aosingh/sqlite_rx/docs/security/zap_authentication.md

 ## ZAP Authentication

-ZeroMQ Authentication protocol
+ZeroMQ Authentication protocol.

-The use case for ZAP is a set of servers that need authentication of remote clients
+The use case for ZAP is a set of servers that need authentication of remote clients.
+Setting `use_zap_auth = True` will restrict connections to clients whose public keys are in the `~/.curve/authorized_clients/` directory.

-This is controlled by the parameter `use_zap_auth ` Setting `use_zap_auth = True` will restrict connections to clients whose public keys are in the `~/.curve/authorized_clients/` directory.
 Set this to `False` to allow any client with the server's public key to connect, without requiring the server to possess each client's public key.

-Place the client's public key at the server's `~/.curve/authorized_clients/` directory.
+Place client's public key at the server's `~/.curve/authorized_clients/` directory.

 ```bash
 cd ~/.curve/authorized_clients